bytecraftoy/aalto-2022/README.md

 -   `npm run clean-project`: Cleans node modules, builds and deploys.
 -   `npm run check-project`: Do a sanity check on the project before commits.
 This will lint, build, test, and prettier-write.
 -   `npm run clean-check`: Clean project, and then check it.
--   `npm run cypress`: Run End-to-End tests with Cypress.
+-   `npm run playwright`: Run End-to-End tests with Playwright.

 ### Building and running separately